Posted: Feb 6, 2014 10:45 PM

 Ole Miss (10-14, 1-9) challenged a few times in the first half, and even led for brief stretches, but Tennessee ended the half on an 18-9 run and led 37-28 at the break.

-The first 10 minutes of the second half were a virtual stalemate.
+The first 10 minutes of the second half were tight.
 The Rebels kept the gap to single digits, but couldn't keep Tennessee off the boards.

 Then the Volunteers found Simmons.